yusufkoca/perfanalytics/README.md

 ## Tech Stack

-- React and Material-UI for dashboard
+- React, Material-UI, and Chart.js for dashboard
 - Vanilla JS for client script
 - Node.js & Express for backend
 - Mongodb cloud for DB